HFarkhari/Mixed_Precision_Training/README.md

 ## Additional Resources

-For more in-depth information on training BERT from scratch, you can find helpful tutorials in this [YouTube playlist](https://youtube.com/playlist?list=PLIUOU7oqGTLgQ7tCdDT0ARlRoh1127NSO&feature=shared).
+For more in-depth information on training BERT from scratch, you can find helpful tutorials from [James Briggs](https://youtube.com/playlist?list=PLIUOU7oqGTLgQ7tCdDT0ARlRoh1127NSO&feature=shared).

 ## Introduction